vindimy/altcointip/README.md

 1. Execute `_start.sh` from _[src](src/)_ directory.
 The command will not return for as long as the bot is running.
 1. Monitor configured INFO-level or DEBUG-level log file wth `tail -f filename.log` (where _filename.log_ is the log file name you've configured).

-Here's the first few lines of INFO-level log after successful initialization:
+Here's the first few lines of DEBUG-level console output during successful initialization.

     user@host:/opt/altcointip/altcointip/src$ ./_start.sh
     INFO:cointipbot:CointipBot::init_logging(): -------------------- logging initialized --------------------